sontek/tomb/README.rst

 Getting Started
 =================================
-As an intro to tombo we'll create a simple blog application:
+As an intro to tomb we'll create a simple blog application:

 .. code-block:: python